LIVE21 online, November 9, 2021

 Please note there will be no in-person event around the November 2020 annual election, which will instead be announced virtually.
 We want to take stock of the feedback from LIVE19, gather more from others throughout 2020, and following up on the value research outputs we’ll be ready to report progress in 2021.
 Please check to see if there will be a LIVE local near you instead.

-How good is your metadata?where Crossref staff and invited speakers inspired us with their metadata tales of woe and wonder.
-It was two full days packed with a mixture of plenary sessions, the results of our members’ newly elected board members, and interactive activities.
+The theme of LIVE18 was `How good is your metadata?` where Crossref staff and invited speakers inspired us with their metadata tales of woe and wonder.
+It was two full days packed with a mixture of plenary sessions, the results of our members' newly elected board members, and interactive activities.

-Metadata + Relations + Infrastructure = Context.
+We focused on the theme of `Metadata + Relations + Infrastructure = Context`.
 We had our fullest program yet, with the broadest representation yet - researchers, editors, journal and book people, publishing execs, librarians, and funders.
 We talked a lot about relationships: between metadata; between research outputs; and between the scholarly community.

 Browse our archive of annual meetings with agendas and links to previous presentations from 2001 through 2015.
 Its a real trip down memory lane!